QuyenNguyen0611/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-This is a collection of data analysis projects:
+This repository showcases a collection of data analysis projects:

 1. [A/B Testing for theme](https://github.com/QuyenNguyen0611/Data-Analysis-Projects/tree/Theme-A/B-Testing-with-Python)